**Updated** Paleo, Keto, Soy-Free, Gluten-Free, Minimal Ingredients, Easy

 How to Store Paleo Deviled Eggs

-Deviled eggs can be stored in an airtight container in the refrigerator for 24 hours or up to 2 days – but no longer.
+Deviled eggs can be stored in an airtight container in the refrigerator for up to 24 hours.
+This recipe can easily be doubled or tripled for large parties.

 Essential Equipment for Making Paleo Deviled Eggs

 Piping Bag – A piping bag provides a mess-free and perfectly filled egg every time.
-If you do not have one, no worries, use a round tablespoon and fill each egg that way.
+If you do not have one, no worries, use a spoon and fill each egg that way.

 More Paleo Appetizers